 With refreshing cucumber noodles and tomatoes, salty feta and olives, it’s the perfect side dish to serve up when the warmer temperatures arrive… and totally crave-worthy too!

-Not only is this easy cucumber salad recipe great for entertaining and serving a crowd, it also works well for a light and healthy weeknight meal that the whole family will love!
-Pair it along with some grilled chicken or burgers for the ultimate summertime feast!
+Not only is this easy cucumber salad recipe great for entertaining and serving a crowd, it also works well for a light and healthy weeknight meal that the whole family will love.

-If you’re looking for your new favourite cucumber salad recipe, this one is definitely for you!
+Pair it with some grilled chicken or burgers for the ultimate summertime feast!
+If you’re looking for your new favorite cucumber salad recipe, this one is definitely for you!

 How do you make cucumber noodles?